-Category Data Element Name Description Elixhauser Comorbidity Software CMR_aaa1 Comorbidity measures (aaa) identified by the AHRQ Elixhauser Comorbidity Software Refined for ICD-10-CM diagnosis codes Refined for ICD-10-CM CMR_VERSION Version of the Elixhauser Comorbidity Measure Refined for ICD-10-CM DXCCSR_aaannn 2 Indication that at least one ICD-10-CM diagnosis on the record is included in CCSR aaannn Clinical Classifications DXCCSR_DEFAULT_DX1 Default CCSR for principal ICD-10-CM diagnosis Software Refined DXCCSR_VERSION Version of CCSR for ICD-10-CM diagnoses (CCSR) Category PRCCSR_aaannn 3 Indication that at least one ICD-10-PCS procedure code on the record is included in CCSR aaannn PRCCSR_VERSION Version of the CCSR for ICD-10-PCS procedures Procedure Classes PCLASSn 4 Procedure Classes Refined for ICD-10-PCS procedures Refined for ICD-10-PCS PCLASS_VERSION Version of the Procedure Classes Refined for ICD-10-PCS procedures NRD Identifiers HOSP_NRD NRD hospital identifier specific to the NRD and is not linkable to any other HCUP or external databases.
+Category Data Element Name Description Elixhauser Comorbidity Software CMR_aaa1 Comorbidity measures (aaa) identified by the AHRQ Elixhauser Comorbidity Software Refined for ICD-10-CM diagnosis codes Refined for ICD-10-CM CMR_VERSION Version of the Elixhauser Comorbidity Measure Refined for ICD-10-CM Clinical Classifications Software Refined (CCSR) Category DXCCSR_aaannn2 Indication that at least one ICD-10-CM diagnosis on the record is included in CCSR aaannn DXCCSR_DEFAULT_DX1 Default CCSR for principal ICD-10-CM diagnosis DXCCSR_VERSION Version of CCSR for ICD-10-CM diagnoses PRCCSR_aaannn3 Indication that at least one ICD-10-PCS procedure code on the record is included in CCSR aaannn PRCCSR_VERSION Version of the CCSR for ICD-10-PCS procedures Procedure Classes Refined for ICD-10-PCS PCLASSn4 Procedure Classes Refined for ICD-10- PCS procedures PCLASS_VERSION Version of the Procedure Classes Refined for ICD-10-PCS procedures

+&lt;sup>1 Where aaa denotes the specific comorbidity measure.

+&lt;sup>2 Where aaa denotes the body system, and nnn denotes the CCSR number within the body system.

+&lt;sup>3 Where aaa denotes the clinical domain, and nnn denotes the CCSR number within the clinical domain.

+&lt;sup>4PCLASSn was also available on the NRD through quarter 3 of data year 2015 and was specific to the coding of ICD-9-CM procedures.

+Category Data Element Name Description HOSP_NRD NRD hospital identifier specific to the NRD and is not linkable to any other HCUP or external databases.
 HOSP_NRD can be used to add data elements from the Hospital file to records on the discharge-level files.
 The values of HOSP_NRD differ from year to year.
 An individual hospital cannot be tracked across data years.

-1 Where aaa denotes the specific comorbidity measure.

-2 Where aaa denotes the body system and nnn denotes the CCSR number within the body system.

-3 Where aaa denotes the clinical domain and nnn denotes the CCSR number within the clinical domain..
-4PCLASSn was also available on the NRD through quarter 3 of data year 2015 and was specific to the coding of ICD-9-CM procedures. .

-Category Data Element Name Description KEY_NRD Unique record identifier for the discharge in the NRD and not linkable to any other HCUP or external databases.
+NRD Identifiers KEY_NRD Unique record identifier for the discharge in the NRD and not linkable to any other HCUP or external databases.
 KEY_NRD can be used to add data elements from the Severity and Diagnosis/Procedure Groups files to the records on the Core file within the same data year.
-The values of KEY_NRD are different in each data year 2010-2012 and 2015-2020 but are nonunique between 2013 and 2014.
+The values of KEY_NRD are different in each data year 2010-2012 and 2015-2021 but are nonunique between 2013 and 2014.
 Please note that KEY_NRD is a record identifier and not a patient linkage number.
 NRD_VISITLINK is the patient linkage number specific to the NRD.